rdytech/patches/README.md

 # Patches

-A simple gem for one of tasks for example database patches
+A simple gem for one off tasks

 ## Installation